Vinay1213143/Salariann/SALARIANN_REPORT_PART1_FRONTMATTER_CHAPTERS1-2.md

 ### CERTIFICATE PAGE

-This is to certify that the project titled **"SALARIANN: INTELLIGENT JOB SEARCH AND CAREER ANALYSIS PLATFORM"** has been successfully completed by **Bhavesh Tayade** (Exam No: [To be filled]) in partial fulfillment of the requirements for the degree of Bachelor of Engineering in Computer Engineering from Savitribai Phule Pune University.
+This is to certify that the project titled **"SALARIANN: INTELLIGENT JOB SEARCH AND CAREER ANALYSIS PLATFORM"** has been successfully completed by **Vinay Awari** (Exam No: [To be filled]) in partial fulfillment of the requirements for the degree of Bachelor of Engineering in Computer Engineering from Savitribai Phule Pune University.

 The project has been examined and is approved for submission.